philtrep/philtrep/README.md

 <!--
 **philtrep/philtrep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-Call me Phil, I'm a <irrelevant_title> software developer from Montreal, Quebec.
+Call me Phil, I'm from Montreal, Quebec.

 You'll find me professionally writing enterprise code w/ NodeJS & Python and dabbling with DevOps/Infra (ECS/Fargate, Kubernetes, Terraform, Ansible).
 I have fun with digital hoarding and networking on the weekends.
 If I'm writing code it's built, shipped and running on Docker.